 As noted in Table 13 of its performance metrics, BWP completed 100% of its vegetation management inspections and trimming for poles within the Tier 2 HFTD this annual cycle.
-Over the past year, BWP and its tree-trimming contractor performed an extensive line clearance work as part of its vegetation management program by trimming 103 trees and removing 1 "problem" tree, which would have created a potential fire hazard.
+Over the past year, BWP and its tree-trimming contractor performed an extensive line clearance work as part of its vegetation management program as detailed in Table 13.